wdlingit/ansible-role-autofs/README.md

 Ansible Role: autofs
 =========

 Installs and configures autofs.
-Very minor modification based on cmprescott.autofs. "state" was added to items of autofs_indirect_maps so that an item with _absent_ state means removal of the record in auto.master.
-This should facilitate modifications of autofs configuration and not just "additive-only" configuration.
+Very minor modification based on cmprescott.autofs. `state` was added to items of `autofs_indirect_maps` so that an item with _absent_ state means removal of the record in `auto.master`.
+This should facilitate modifications of autofs configuration and not just _additive-only_ configuration.

 Requirements
 ------------